input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Small-step semantics

-In order to describe the execution of the protocol, we are proposing a [small-step semantics for Ouroboros Peras](../../src/Peras/SmallStep.lagda.md) in Agda based on ideas of the small-step semantics for Ouroboros Praos from the PoS-NSB paper.
-The differences are explained in the following sections.
+In order to describe the execution of the protocol, we are proposing a [small-step semantics for Ouroboros Peras](../../src/Peras/SmallStep.lagda.md) in Agda based on ideas from the small-step semantics for Ouroboros Praos as laid out in the PoS-NSB paper.
+The differences in the small-step semantics for the Ouroboros Praos part of the protocol are explained in the following sections.

 #### Local state

 The local state is the state of a single party, respectively a single node.
 It consists of a declarative blocktree that is specified by a set of properties.
-In addition to blocks the blocktree for Ouroboros Peras also includes votes and certificates and therefore we also need properties with respect to those entities.
+In addition to blocks the blocktree for Ouroboros Peras also includes votes and certificates and therefore there are additional properties with respect to those entities.

 #### Global state